capprogram/2022bootcamp/git-tutorial/02-creating-a-repository.md

 How can Dracula undo his last `git init`?

 WARNING: Do not use "git clean" or "rm * " -- these are very dangerous commands!
-There's just one file you need to delete at this point.
-(Hint: it starts with ".".)
+There's just one file/directory you need to delete at this point.
+(Hint: it starts with ".")